aexoden/com.aexoden.ff4kb/README.md

    current situation, it may be necessary to build a new binary manually.
 This tool is currently only used for custom routes, so most of the site's functionality would remain intact nonetheless.

-2. Basic statistics about each route are cached to avoid reading all files on disk every time the data is needed.
-This cache is generated per route on first use.
-However, generating the cache is a relatively slow operation (potentially several seconds), and will make the site appear to stall.
-If the seed finder tool is accessed, the site will likely time out and give an error.
-The second or third attempt should succeed, however.
-A better solution would be to generate the cache during the deployment process.